The code, the pledge, and consequences of violations

 - Parent will be contacted by teacher regarding the violation.

-- A grade penalty or forfeiture of credit for the work (“0” for numerical scale, “F” for letter grades) may be applied.
-Depending on the assignment and circumstances of the incident, the student may be allowed to re-submit the assignment for partial credit at the discretion of the teacher and administrator.
+- A grade penalty or forfeiture of credit for the work (“0” for numerical scale, “F” for letter grades) will be applied with no opportunity for a make-up assignment.

 - Students who are members of honor societies, SGA, and other academic leadership positions will be suspended from extracurricular participation with the organization for 30 days and placed on probationary status for one calendar year.
-Should a second violation occur during the probationary period, the student will be removed from the organization for one calendar year from the date of the second violation.
+If a second violation occurs during the probationary period, the student will be removed from the organization for one calendar year from the date of the second violation.

 - Immediate referral to the student’s administrator.